After falling in love with Chocolate Babka, I’ve moved on to Chocolate Yeast Bread.

-Not that chocolate yeast bread is anything new, but in the past my feeling was why bother making chocolate yeast bread when I could just make chocolate brownies or cake?
+In the past my feeling was why bother making chocolate yeast bread when you could just make chocolate brownies or cake?
 But tastes change (and bread making skills improve) and now I’m really into the more chocolate/less sugary flavor of chocolate yeast bread.

 That, plus the chewy texture, crispy crust and the whole toasting issue!
 What better vehicle for peanut butter than chocolate toast?